Dasharo/docs/docs/unified/novacustom/fwupd-usage.md

 This document describes the process of installing firmware updates from LVFS using fwupd.

+> Warning: this documentation is [temporarily depreciated](https://github.com/Dasharo/dasharo-issues/issues/96#issuecomment-1807920611).
+Since the use of open EC firmware, we can no longer offer fwupd/LVFS support.
+Currently, updating is only possible by following the [firmware update guide](./firmware-update.md).

 ## Installing fwupd

 ### Using binary packages